-The Model 45A's 2-wire party-line intercom interface is designed to connect with a standard single- and dual-channel partyline intercom circuit.
+The Model 45's 2-wire party-line intercom interface is designed to connect with a standard single- and dual-channel party-line intercom circuit.
 This type of circuit typically has positive 28 to 32 volts DC on pin 2 and common on pin 1.
+The Model

-The Model 45A's 2-wire party-line interface can also serve as an intercom power source and 200 ohm impedance generator, allowing intercom user devices to be directly connected.
-The Model 45A's internal 30 volt DC intercom power source is limited to 300 milliamperes of current.
+45's 2-wire party-line interface can also serve as an intercom power source and 200 ohm impedance generator, allowing intercom user devices to be directly connected.
+The Model 45's internal 30 volt DC intercom power source is limited to 300 milliamperes of current.
 This moderate amount of power requires that the type and number of connected user devices be selected appropriately.

-For convenience, the 2-wire party-line intercom circuit or user devices can be connected to the back of the Model 45A by way of either a male or female 3-pin XLR connector.
-For flexibility during use, an additional male 3-pin XLR connector is located on the front panel.
-The three connectors are wired in parallel ("multed") and provide access to the identical signals.
+For convenience, the 2-wire party-line intercom circuit or user devices can be connected to the Model 45 by way of either a male or female 3-pin XLR-type connector, both of which are located on the back panel.
+Refer to Figure 4 for a detailed view.
+The two connectors are wired in parallel ("multed") and provide access to the identical signals.